yourlabs/shlax/README.md

 The pattern resolves around two moving parts: Actions and Targets.

+## Development status: Design state

+I got the thing to work with an ugly PoC that I basically brute-forced, I'm currently rewriting the codebase with a proper design.

+The stories are in development in this order:

+- replacing docker build, that's in the state of polishing
+- replacing docker-compose, not in use but the PoC works so far
+- replacing ansible, also working in working PoC state

+This project is supposed to unblock me from adding the CI feature to the Sentry/GitLab/Portainer implementation I'm doing in pure python on top of Django, CRUDLFA+ and Ryzom (isomorphic components in Python to replace templates).

+Shlax builds its container itself, so check the shlaxfile.py of this repository to see what it currently looks like, and check the build job of the CI pipeline to see the output.

 ## Action

 An action is a function that takes a target argument, it may execute nested